oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

 For each recording of a song, calculate a "key typicality" measure that represents deviation of that recording from average key distribution for the song as calculated by the "Key distribution per song agent", and create a per-recording annotation for this.

+@@TODO Structure here should be rebviewed in light of "Key distribution per song agent" output.

     <> a oa:Annotation ;
       oa:motivatedBy mc:RECORDING_KEY_TYPICALITY ;
       oa:hasTarget (recording reference in recording workset)